axelerant/gc-testimonials-to-testimonials/README.md

 ## Support

-This is a developer's portal for GC Testimonials to Testimonials by Michael Cannon and should not be used for support.
+This is a developer's portal for GC Testimonials to Testimonials Widget and should not be used for support.
 Please visit the [GC Testimonials to Testimonials Knowledge Base](https://aihrus.zendesk.com/categories/20104507-Testimonials-Widget) for frequently asked questions, offering ideas, or getting support.

 ## Contributions